Neuroinflab/PyMICE_SM/README.md

 * Szymon Łęski

-### Abstract
-> We provide our readers with resources and guidance necessary to reproduce the
-> presented results.

 ### Introduction
 In order to meet the standarts of reproducibility and enable a reproducibility review we decided to publish the data and complete source of the article.